 Mariza Aditore Antiquaria

 Mariza Aditore is an antiquarian and a self-taught silk-screen printer.
-She has a small shop stand in her hometown market where she sells every Monday her antiquary objects.
+She has a small shop stand in her hometown market where, every Monday, she sells her antiquary objects.
 We took this opportunity to create a visual identity and experiment screen-printing on different objects and elements.
 The printing production is all made by Mariza herself in her own in-house workshop.
 This workflow gives us a lot of time for experimentation and discussion.
 We work remotely.
-Usually, I share some 3D prototypes and mockups of the final expected result, she tests it and give me feedback afterwards about the outcome.
+Usually, I share 3D prototypes and mockups of the final expected result, she tests it and gives feedback about the outcome afterwards.